HamSCI/hamsci_ionosonde/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project (to be determined - likely MIT or GPL).
+By contributing to this project, you agree that your contributions will be licensed under the GNU General Public License v3.0, the same license as the project.

 ---

 ## Questions?

 **Project Lead:**
-Owen Ruzanski, KD3ALD
+Gerard Piccini
-Email: owen.ruzanski@scranton.edu
+Email: <gerard.piccini@scranton.edu>

 **Faculty Advisor:**
 Dr. Nathaniel Frissell, W2NAF
-Email: nathaniel.frissell@scranton.edu
+Email: <nathaniel.frissell@scranton.edu>

-**Frankford Radio Club Mentors:**
-Ray Sokola, K9RS
-Bud Trench, AA3B
+**Institutions:**
+University of Scranton / MIT Haystack Observatory

 ---

 **Thank you for contributing to HamSCI and advancing amateur radio science!**

-*73 de KD3ALD*